 - The DATE formula converts the input into a date.
 This is useful for extracting dates from a string, and/or converting the format of the date.

-Bonus: Schema Validations
+Bonus: Real-time Data Validations

 Errors are bound to pop up when a CSV file has missing, corrupt, or incorrect data.
 At Osmos, this happens through schema validations, which are defined by you and added directly in the code snippet